vasil-yosifov/vscode-copilot-configuration/README.md

 # Project Instructions for VS Code

-This repository includes language- and tool-specific instructions that guide how code should be created and modified.
-These rules are intended to be consulted by developers and by AI coding assistants when working in VS Code.
+This repository includes language- and tool-specific instructions tailored for GitHub Copilot in VS Code, guiding how code should be created and modified.
+These rules are intended to be consulted by developers and AI coding assistants within VS Code.

 Instruction files:
 - Bash: [.github/instructions/bash.instructions.md](.github/instructions/bash.instructions.md)